 People need to understand the factors that can lead to type 2 diabetes and the risks associated with the condition, says Dr Anna Clarke, Health Promotion and Research Manager, Diabetes Ireland.

 Diabetes is a growing problem in all countries — and that includes Ireland.
-In fact, instances of diabetes are on the rise by 10-12,000 per year and, along with other chronic conditions, are putting severe strain on our overworked health system.
+In fact, instances of diabetes are on the rise by 10-12,000 per year.
+This along with other chronic conditions, are putting severe strain on our overworked health system.
 People should be under no illusions about the seriousness of diabetes.
-If unmanaged or diagnosis delayed, it can lead to complications like liver damage, blindness, retinopathy, heart disease, kidney disease, amputation and early mortality.
+If unmanaged or diagnosis delayed, it can lead to serious complications.
+For example liver damage, blindness, retinopathy, heart disease, kidney disease, amputation and early mortality.

 What do we know about diabetes?

-In people with diabetes, the pancreas makes too little insulin to enable all the glucose in their blood to get to their muscles and cells to produce energy.
+In people with diabetes, the pancreas makes too little insulin.
+This makes it hard to enable all the glucose in their blood to get to their muscles and cells to produce energy.
 The glucose comes from the food we eat.
 There are various forms of the condition.
 Type 1 diabetes is a life-long autoimmune condition thought to affect 15,000 people in Ireland.
 It usually develops over days/weeks with obvious symptoms of thirst and frequent urination.
 Treatment is insulin by injection or infusion.
-It’s important to stress that this form of the condition is not triggered by lifestyle factors, although a healthy diet and exercise regime is part of its daily management.
+It’s important to stress that this form of the condition is not triggered by lifestyle factors.
+Although a healthy diet and exercise regime is part of its daily management.

 Obesity is on the rise, which can trigger type 2